randallwc/.dotfiles/README.md

 ### zsh
 - [ ] look into greyed out tab completion in zsh
 - [ ] look into vi mode for zsh ( add visual indicator for insert and command mode )

+## quicklook
+- [ ] look at the json quicklook and make it open wider

 ## major
 - [ ] https://www.elliotdenolf.com/posts/bootstrap-your-dotfiles-with-dotbot